generic-ebpf/generic-ebpf/README.md

 Generic eBPF VM runtime.
 It (currently) consists of two components

 1. ebpf: Portable interpreter, JIT compiler, and ebpf subsystems (e.g. map) library, works in both of userspace and kernel.
-2. ebpf_dev: Character device for loading ebpf vm or other related objects (e.g. map) into kernel.
+2. ebpf_dev: Character device for loading ebpf program or other related objects (e.g. map) into kernel.
 Alternative of Linux bpf(2).

 Current support status